VeeamHub/powershell/BR-DataLabs/README.md

 EntireVMRecovery_StagedRestore.PS1 - This is an example of a script to invoke an entire vm recovery, note that this script calls another script that will need to present on the local VBR server.

+VeeamPSSnapIn_PowerShellCommands.ps1 - This script contains some more options when it comes to Staged Restore, We have three options.
+	"Normal Entire VM Recovery"
+	"Staged Restore Demo No Application Group Required" "Staged Restore Demo Application Group Required"

 ## Distributed under MIT

 license